mjabrefah/audacity-time-converter/README.md

 # Audacity Labels Time Format Converter

 This Python script converts the times in an Audacity labels file from seconds to `hh:mm:ss.sss` format.
+This is to help with timestamp annotation for the Brilla AI project.

 ## Prerequisites